dj3l4l/dj3l4l.github.io/_posts/2022-12-08-Personal-Interests-and-Motivations.md

 ---
 layout: post
-title: "A Long Tale of My Personal Interests and Motivations"
+title: "My Personal Interests and Motivations"
 date: 2022-12-08
 excerpt: "Why a blog?"
 tags: [Personal]
 comments: true
 ---

-## A Long Tale of My Personal Interests and Motivations
+## A Love for Explainable Algorithms

 At the start of 2022, I stopped working on a startup that I co-founded with a friend of mine.
 At that point, I decided to spend the next year working solely on personal projects.